 We are a popular Church for Christenings and get booked-up very quickly.

-To book a Christening at our Church, you will need to come along to the Parish Office on either a Tuesday 3:30-4:30pm or Wednesday 6:00-7:30pm.
-You don't need an appointment, just turn-up and a member of the Clergy will see you.
+To book a Christening at our Church, you will need to contact the Parish Office via email to arrange an appointment.
 They will ask you questions to see if you are able to have your child Christened at this Church.
 You will be given a Christening Pack to take away and forms to return if you wish to proceed.

 To find out more about Christenings in the Church of England and what a Christening is all about, please visit the Christenings website by clicking on the image below or read the following FAQ: